2023 prices frozen until 31 July, so book early to guarantee the lowest prices.

 Our last full day is spent at sea returning through the Inside Passage.

-We arrive back in Vancouver in the morning, where you disembark and transfer to the airport at the appropriate time for your return flight.
+We arrive back in Vancouver in the morning and spend some free time in the vibrant markets and restaurants of Granville Island before returning to the airport at the appropriate time for your return flight.

 We arrive back in the UK, with some wonderful memories.